mpicbg-csbd/unet-smfish-seg/notes/notes.md

 - move the critical bits that require data-specific changing to a single accessible place.
 - Make copies of all the data to a single standardized format.
 - Design a tiny description language / metadata format that lives in the folder with the images and is loaded by your program.
 It will have pixel sizes, intensity-image, pixel-labeling image, segmentation-image, etc. And it will be a data format, so that it can live *with* your images, and doesn't die every time your runtime / program stops.
 It can also tell us the meaning of the axes in the images!
 This is better than the metadata that lives inside an individual image, because it can know about the relationship between images inside a folder, and most of the time large microscopy datasets are not stored as a single image file.

+In the end I decided to leave the data alone, but automatically apply dataset-specific processing every time the data is loaded.
+This takes just a few lines in my train.py...
+It is based on the dataset location, so that isn't allowed to change!

 -------------------------------------------------------------------------------